Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Introduction

 The notion of \textit{shy coupling} of Brownian motions was introduced in \cite{Burdzy-Benjamini} and subsequently studied in \cite{Burdzy-Kendal} and \cite{Kendall} and is a coupling for which, with positive probability, the distance between the two processes stays positive for all times.
 A stronger version of shyness ($\epsilon$-shyness, $\epsilon>0$) asserts that with positive probability the distance between the processes is greater than $\epsilon$.
 In this paper we use this latter version of shyness, in the stronger sense where the distance between the processes is greater than $\epsilon$ with probability $1$.

 To set up the terminology, we mention that all couplings in the present paper are Markovian couplings in the sense of \cite{Burdzy-Benjamini} and introduced in Section~\ref{s:p}.

-We note that on the unit sphere $S^{2}$, there is an immediate affirmative answer to Problem \ref{p:1}: one can define $X_{t}$ as the symmetric of $Y_{t}$ with respect to the plane of symmetry of $x$ and $y$.
-Since the Brownian motion $Y_{t}$ hits this plane in finite time, $\tau$ is finite almost surely, so the Lion is sure to capture the Man in finite time.

-The above mentioned coupling is known in the literature as the \emph{mirror coupling}, and it was introduced by Lindvall and Rogers \cite{Lin-Rog} for processes defined on Euclidean spaces, and by Cranston in \cite{CranstonJFA} and Kendall \cite{Kendall5} in the case of processes defined on manifolds, the so-called \emph{Cranston-Kendall mirror coupling}.
-It turns out that this coupling is a very useful and versatile construction when it comes to various geometric and analytic properties on manifolds.
-For instance, it was shown in \cite{Kendall5}, for the case of manifolds with Ricci curvature bounded uniformly from below by a positive constant, that the Man and the Lion must meet in finite time under this mirror coupling.

-Geometrically, the mirror coupling makes the motions $X_{t},Y_{t}$ move toward each other in the geodesic direction.
-Closely related coupling is the \emph{synchronous} coupling in which the Brownian motions $X_{t},Y_{t}$ move parallel to each other in the geodesic direction and was used for example in \cite{MR2215664}.
-On a different note, continuous versions of couplings of Brownian motions are constructed in \cite{MR2790368} and \cite{Stroock2}.

-A synthetic notion of a lower bound on the Ricci curvature was settled in \cite{MR2480619,MR2237206,MR2237207} and is a very useful tool in analysis on measure metric spaces.
-On the other hand, the notion of couplings and lower bound on Ricci curvature was pioneered in \cite{MR2484937} and is particularly good for defining lower bounds on Ricci curvature in discrete spaces as it is for instance pointed out in \cite{MR3021521,MR2872958}.
+In a different direction, a synthetic notion of a lower bound on the Ricci curvature was settled in \cite{MR2480619,MR2237206,MR2237207} and is a very useful tool in analysis on measure metric spaces which is a very active area of research nowdays.
+On the other hand, the notion of couplings and lower bound on Ricci curvature was pioneered in \cite{Kendall5}.
+Related to this, a notion of Ricci curvature in discrete spaces appears in \cite{MR2484937} and see also \cite{MR2502429,MR3021521,MR2989449,MR2872958}.

 In this spirit, a second motivation of our work comes from \cite[Corollary 1.4]{ReSt} which states the following. \begin{corollary} On a complete Riemannian manifold $M$ the Ricci tensor satisfies $Ric\ge k$ if and only if there exits a conservative Markov process $(\Omega, \mathcal{A},\p^{z},Z_{t})_{z\in M\times M,t\ge0}$ with values in $M\times M$ such that the coordinate processes $(X_{t})_{t\ge0}$ and $(Y_{t})_{t\ge0}$ are Brownian motions on $M$ and such that for all $z = (x,y)$ and all $t\ge0$,